#LibkaGirlsTakeEurope | Part 3 – Budapest’s Best!

 So we decided to embrace the early Middle Ages with dinner at Sir Lancelot Restaurant.
 (Hungarians/Magyars took over the land we know as Hungary around 895, and King Stephen I founded the state of Hungary in 1000.)
-Bring a really big appetite to this restaurant or plan to share a feast or order à la carte.
+Certainly you’ll want to bring a really big appetite to this restaurant or plan to share a feast or even order à la carte.

 Beamer the Bronner Star joined us for the evening!

-An evening in the Great Hall is filled with good food and entertainment that included musicians and a fire twirler.
+Our evening in the Great Hall was filled with good food and entertainment that included musicians and a fire twirler.

 Monday morning we visited Fisherman’s Bastion and Matthias Church in the heart of Buda’s Castle District.
-Built to celebrate Hungary’s 1000th birthday, Fisherman’s Bastion was constructed between 1895 and 1902.
+Built to celebrate Hungary’s 1000th birthday, as a matter of fact, Fisherman’s Bastion was constructed between 1895 and 1902.
 Its seven towers mark the seven chieftains whose tribes settled Hungary in 895.

-A walk along the Bastion affords you with breathtaking views of the Danube and Matthias Church … and perhaps a little accordion music.
-(I may have to remember our walk on the bastion with an accordion ornament on our tree this Christmas!)
+Without a doubt a walk along the Bastion affords you with breathtaking views of the Danube and Matthias Church … and perhaps a little accordion music.

 Christmas displays at Matthias Church featured a beautiful carved wooden Nativity and delicate European lace ornaments, very similar to these …

 Budapest is home to the Great Synagogue or Dohány Street Synagogue, the largest synagogue in Europe and the second largest synagogue in the world.

 The Hungarian Jewish Museum is adjacent to the Great Synagogue and home to history and artifacts.